metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Get-InstallProperties.md

 ## INPUTS

 ### None.
-You cannot pipe objects to Get-AllUserSoftware
+You cannot pipe objects to Get-InstallProperties

 ## OUTPUTS